Updated on November 23, 2022 | 4 minute read

 For more information, read our full guide to Smart Shopping, or our side-by-side comparison of Smart Shopping and Bidnamic.

-Why not book a call with one of our Google Shopping specialists, and see we’d be a good fit to optimise your Google Shopping performance?
+Why not book a demo with one of our Google Shopping specialists, and see we’d be a good fit to optimise your Google Shopping performance?

 Olivia is a Google Shopping specialist within the marketing team.
 She creates content to simplify the Google Shopping experience, and help our clients discover if Google Shopping is the right channel for them.